-But according to Walmart – quoted in the same Adweek article – the goal of their CSR is business and profit-based and not just a public relations (PR) exercise.
+And according to Walmart – quoted in the same Adweek article – the goal of their CSR is business and profit-based and not just a public relations (PR) exercise.

 Walmart spokeswoman Molly Blakeman said, “These are first and foremost business decisions and not part of a concerted effort to alter perceptions of the company.”

 - To what extent will Walmart’s CSR activities help improve any negative image problems it may face?

 - In your opinion, are Walmart’s CSR programs business-based decisions or are they mainly a PR exercise?
 Why?

 - Do you think that smaller brands need to be concerned with CSR issues, or is this primarily a concern for higher profile brands?